TERREMEMBER/znbase/docs/content/stable/admin/ysql-dump.md

 #### --inserts

 Dump data as `INSERT` statements (rather than `COPY` statements).
-This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-YugabyteDB databases.
+This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-ZNbaseDB databases.
 However, since this option generates a separate statement for each row, an error in reloading a row causes only that row to be lost rather than the entire table contents.
 Note that the restore might fail altogether if you have rearranged column order.
 The `--column-inserts` option is safe against column order changes, though even slower.

 #### --lock-wait-timeout=*timeout*